 Phil over 8 years ago

 Well, there are places in Pakistan where you should not go, that means the places where even Pakistanis wouldn't like to go either and I am sure there are places worldwide within your own countries such as in New York, in Berlin or anywhere where you wouldn't wan to go.
 Unfortunately Pakistan has been painted as a dangerous country worldwide, K2 trek falls in Baltistan region of Gilgit-Baltistan which is very safe.
 In last ten years not more than five people have been targeted or killed.
 There are so many trekkers and mountaineers go to this area every year.
-If wish to contact people who have lived in Pakistan very recently or those who are already in Pakistan, I can provided their email contacts so you can talk to them and see through a foreigner's eye. about 7 years agoAnswered by Essar via WorldNomads.com
+If wish to contact people who have lived in Pakistan very recently or those who are already in Pakistan, I can provided their email contacts so you can talk to them and see through a foreigner's eye. over 7 years agoAnswered by Essar via WorldNomads.com